Ali-Hill/minimal-escrow/README.md

 A "security" requirement is that no transaction can be executed without the required number of signatories.
 A "liveness" requirement is that it should not be possible to lock the contract indefinitely.

 An instance of the contract model has been provided in /Spec/MultiSig.hs to be able to start writing unit tests.

-Useful resources to write it from scratch, or improve the one provided:
+An example of a unit test has been provided, you can use it as a starting point.
+You can then learn more about the contract model here:

 - https://plutus-apps.readthedocs.io/en/latest/plutus/tutorials/contract-testing.html
 - https://engineering.iog.io/2022-09-28-introduce-q-d/

+This will allow you to expand on those unit tests to write more adversarial ones, and also to expand on the contract model to use QuickCheck-dynamic for Property-based testing.

 ## Current Build Instructions